openstack/keystone-specs/api/v3/identity-api-v3.rst

   this project.
 Additionally, all pre-existing tokens authorized for the project are immediately invalidated.
 Re-enabling a project does not re-enable pre-existing tokens.

-- ``is_domain`` (boolean) *New in version 3.6*

-  Represents if the project has the domain feature.
-If this flag is set to **true**, the project also acts as a domain, providing a name space in which users, groups and other projects can be created.
-If the flag is set to **false**, then this is a regular project, which can only contain resources.
-  If not provided, ``is_domain`` defaults to **false**.
-This flag is immutable - can't be updated after the project is created.

 Example entity: